jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 In the following task you will create a custom user persona of a network user.
 In our scenario we have some users that are expected to only use audio for p2p calls and PSTN calls.
 They will not use video or desktop sharing as part of their role.
 We need to create a persona to reflect their use when planning our network.

-1. Sign into CLIENT01 as “Lab User” with the password provided to you.
+1. Sign into MS720-CLIENT01 as “Admin” with the password provided to you.

 2. Open Microsoft Edge from the task bar and browse to the **Microsoft Teams admin center** at [**https://admin.teams.microsoft.com**](https://admin.teams.microsoft.com/).